The original “Ossobuco alla Milanese”

 Characterized by a particular cut of meat made extremely tender by slow cooking and by the presence of the marrow, which melting makes the preparation even more succulent.

 The slices of meat should be thick three or four centimeters so that there is a good portion of flesh with the bone full of marrow in the center.

-The original recipe of Ossobuco alla Milanese includes the addition of the gremolata, a finely chopped mixture of parsley, garlic and lemon peel which completes and enhances the flavor of veal.
+The original recipe of Ossobuco alla Milanese includes at the end of cooking, the addition of Gremolata ( Wikipedia source ), a finely chopped mixture of parsley, garlic and lemon peel which completes and enhances the flavor of veal.

 You can serve the “Ossobuco alla Milanese as a main course or if you want to impress your guests as a single dish, accompanied by another classic dish of Milanese cuisine “Saffron Risotto“.

 - 2 Veal Shanks About 3-4 cm thick

 - Ground Black Pepper